 Dalstrong offers two whetstones made of premium corundum with 1000/6000 grit to stand the test of time.
 The two thicker and larger stones offer a bigger surface area to hone the knife.
 The premium whetstone is ideal for sharpening German and Japanese style knives and blades.

 - Comes with an Acacia wood base to hold the stone

 - Includes Nagura flattening stone for conditioning

 - Has a silicone holder for better stability

 - Comes with a stain and rust remover

 - Grits may not be effective

 Made with high-quality silicon carbide, the Sharp stone is compact and designed to provide maximum sharpness with minimum effort.
-With a coarse side of 150 grit and a fine side of 320 grit, the stone can be one of the best choices.
+With a coarse side of 150 grit and a fine side of 320 grit, this multi-purpose stone is one of the most efficient options.

 - Offers 40% bigger surface area